andrew121410/Legacy-World1-6Essentials/README.md

 [List of servers using this plugin](https://bstats.org/plugin/bukkit/World1-6Essentials)
 ## Can I change out Legacy-World1-6Essentials for World1-6Essentials?
 Everything should work except for kits(/kit), and saved inventories(/saveinventory) they will not work properly, as they use a different format.
 What would happen?
-Is if you tried loading a kit of saved inventory saved with Legacy-World1-6Essentials it will just throw an error using World1-6Essentials.
+Is if you tried loading a kit or saved inventory saved with Legacy-World1-6Essentials it will just throw an error using World1-6Essentials.

+So just before you switch out put everything in chests or something.
+Then just create new kits or saved inventories with World1-6Essentials.

 ## To Install:
 [Latest Build of Legacy-World1-6Essentials](https://github.com/World1-6/Legacy-World1-6Essentials/releases)